-A two year period, which, as it applies to Nevada budgeting, is the two consecutive fiscal years following a regular legislative session.
-The current biennium is denoted 2015-2017 and is comprised of fiscal year 2010 (the Base Year) and fiscal year 2017 (the Work Program Year).
-The upcoming biennium is denoted 2011-2013 and is comprised of fiscal year 2018 (Year 1) and fiscal year 2019 (Year 2).
+A two year period, as it applies to Nevada budgeting, is the two consecutive fiscal years following a regular Legislative Session.
+The current biennium is denoted as 2020-2021 and is comprised of the even-numbered fiscal year as the Base Year and the odd-numbered fiscal year as the Work Program Year.